 Just as within all of OG Venice Travel Guide, See More Venice Italy Tours are about discovering the parts of Venice that you will enjoy the most.
 Would you like to enjoy a glass of wine at an island vineyard overlooking the lagoon?
 Step inside the workshops of the best modern glass masters on Murano?
 Taste all of the D.O.C. cheeses produced in the Veneto?
 Explore the best Venetian artisan shops in the back-streets of the City?
 Visit a Venetian Island farm?
 Take a private boat ride around the islands of the northern lagoon and maybe even cast some fishing nets along the way?
 You won’t get a better insider look at Venice than through these excursions.

-Then look no further than Giuseppina Giudice, owner and operator of Knowing Venice.
-She is a wealth of knowledge in Venetian history and architecture, and can plan a tour based on your interests and time available.
+Giuseppina (or Josie, as many called her) is a wealth of knowledge in Venetian history and architecture, and can plan a tour based on your interests and time available.
 She is delightful and charming, and speaks perfect English.

 Visit her website: knowingvenice.com for more information.